 September 3rd, 2008

-SAVANNAH, GAIn it’s ongoing efforts to continue development of the company’s breakthrough ballast technology, PureSpectrum, Inc. (Pink Sheets: PSPM) has begun testing the viability of its innovative ballast design for use with Light Emitting Diode (LED) applications.
+SAVANNAH, GA – In it’s ongoing efforts to continue development of the company’s breakthrough ballast technology, PureSpectrum, Inc. (Pink Sheets: PSPM) has begun testing the viability of its innovative ballast design for use with Light Emitting Diode (LED) applications.

 PureSpectrum has already engineered and introduced breakthrough ballast technology for fluorescent lighting, and during the past several months the company has transitioned from research and development into implementation and is engaged in licensing discussions with multiple manufacturers.
 However, PureSpectrum president and CEO Lee Vanatta said that PureSpectrum’s core business will remain technology and now the company has begun adapting its base technology to be compatible with LED lighting systems.